ScarletGuo/ScarletGuo.github.io/_pages/about.md

 ## Biography

-I am a software engineer working on **core database engine development** at Salesforce, with a focus on:
+I am a software engineer working on core database engine development at Salesforce, with a focus on:
 - **Cloud-native, distributed OLTP systems**: transaction processing, asynchronous networking, replication, and fault tolerance for large-scale production databases.
-- **AI agents for database infrastructure**: applying LLMs and data-driven agents to feature rollout, incident diagnosis, and operational automation.
+- **AI agents for database infrastructure**: build AI agents for feature rollout, incident diagnosis, and operational automation, leveraging Agentforce.

 I am particularly interested in the intersection of **database systems, distributed systems, and AI-native infrastructure**.

-I approach system building with a strong sense of pragmatism, caring deeply about **production impact**, product quality, and the **people** who build, operate, and rely on these systems.
+I approach system building with a strong sense of pragmatism, caring deeply about **production impact & quality**, and the **people** who build, operate, and rely on these systems.
 I value **structured thinking** when navigating complex design spaces, and I am motivated by building systems that are not only correct and scalable, but also usable and humane.

 I received my **Ph.D. in Computer Sciences** from the **University of Wisconsin–Madison**, where I worked with [Prof. Xiangyao Yu](https://pages.cs.wisc.edu/~yxy/).
 My research focused on transaction processing and cloud-native databases, with publications at SIGMOD, VLDB, and FAST.
 I was a recipient of the **Microsoft Research PhD Fellowship**.
 Before 2020, I was advised by [Prof. Theodoros Rekatsinas](https://thodrek.github.io/) in my first year of PhD working on ML-driven data integration and data cleaning.